ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

 In addition to what is defined in {{kdc-if-errors}}, the handler verifies that the Client is a current member of the group.

-If verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
+If the verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 If all verifications succeed, the handler replies with a 2.05 (Content) response containing the symmetric group keying material.
 The payload of the response is formatted as a CBOR map which MUST contain the parameters 'gkty', 'key' and 'num' specified in {{gid-post}}.